databrary/design/pages.md

 a control allowing the owner to view and set the list of allow users as their permissions.

 A table with columns:
-* user group: "everyone", "Databrary users", specific user, specific user and their delegates/descendants/lab members
+* user/group, select from: "general public", "Databrary users", specific user (search), specific user and their delegates/descendants/lab members
 * permission: "view only", "edit", "owner"

 Note: Only databrary users will be able to view videos and other sensitive participant data, and only if the participant consent permissions allows it.